cran/MHCtools/README.md

 As a solution to this problem, the BootKmeans() function offers bootstrapping of k-means clustering analysis for greatly improved confidence in the estimated clusters - i.e., the MHC supertypes.
 BootKmeans() is a wrapper for the kmeans() function of the stats package and performs multiple runs of kmeans() while estimating optimal k-values based on a set threshold for the step-wise reduction in BIC.
 The method may be seen as an automated and bootstrapped version of visually inspecting elbow plots of BIC- vs. k-values.

 To evaluate which in a set of bootstrapped k-means models is most accurate and/or informative, the ClusterMatch() function offers a tool for evaluating whether different k-means clustering models identify similar clusters, and summarize bootstrap model stats as means for different estimated values of k.
-ClusterMatch() is designed to take files produced by the BootKmeans() function as input, but other data can be analysed if the descriptions of the required data formats are observed carefully.
+ClusterMatch() is designed to take files produced by the BootKmeans() function as input, but other data can be analyzed if the descriptions of the required data formats are observed carefully.

 ### MHC haplotype inference